WhatsUpGold Blogs

 Obviously, what is needed is a solution that can monitor everything, with options that allow monitoring by device, user or IP address.

-As mentioned previously, selection of bandwidth monitoring software and related add-ons will depend on your network infrastructure and the devices connected to it.
-There is no single best bandwidth monitoring tool, in the same way, there is no best screwdriver for disassembling a laptop.
-Your aim is to optimize network traffic by using the correct combination of network monitoring tools to reach your goal.
-The reduction of unnecessary bandwidth consumption is an additional goal.
-Your network administrator will also use performance monitoring tools to achieve maximum network performance, identifying problem areas as they arise.
+As mentioned before, the selection of bandwidth monitoring software and related add-ons and integrations will depend on your network infrastructure and the devices connected to it.
+Your goal is to optimize network traffic by using the correct combination of network monitoring tools to achieve your objective.
+Reducing unnecessary bandwidth consumption is an additional goal.
+Your network administrator will also utilize performance monitoring tools to optimize network performance, identifying problem areas as they arise.

-Your chosen solution should have the ability to monitor the bandwidth of all the devices connecting to your network, regardless of type, platform or connection protocol used.
-It should verify that your total available bandwidth coincides with the speed agreed with your ISP.
-Other solutions track unauthorized use of the Dark Web, video streaming, gaming or detect backups that should take place after hours.
+Your chosen solution should have the ability to monitor bandwidth usage of all the devices connecting to your network, regardless of type, platform or connection protocol used.
+It should verify that your total available bandwidth matches the speed agreed with your ISP.
+Other solutions monitor unauthorized Dark Web activity, track video streaming and gaming usage and identify backups that should occur outside of business hours.

 In conclusion, per device bandwidth monitoring is necessary.
 Even in a home environment, if several devices are connected to video streaming services, all other devices lose bandwidth, often making basic online browsing very slow or even unusable.

-Be aware that streaming to a cell phone will do as much damage, given that many will still stream movies or play games in HD, despite the small size of the screen.
-Even basic tools will identify these cretins and you can then act accordingly by throttling available bandwidth for offending users.
-As a final piece of advice, especially in areas where ISPs are taking advantage of the repeal of net neutrality rules.
-Ensure you get what you pay for, that your bandwidth is not throttled by your ISP when you need it the most.
+Be aware that streaming to a cell phone will do as much damage, given that many will still stream movies or play games, taking up significant bandwidth, despite the small size of the screen.
+Even basic tools will identify these bandwidth hogs, and you can then act accordingly by throttling available bandwidth for offending users.
+As a final piece of advice, particularly in regions where ISPs exploit the absence of net neutrality protections to impose restrictive data limits.
+And lastly, confirm you get what you pay for, so that your bandwidth is not throttled by your ISP when you need it the most.

 Get Started with WhatsUpGold